-Verizon performs an annual assessment of a large sample of breaches and attacks that take place all over the world and analyzes the most common problems and key areas which lead to major attacks.
+Verizon performs an annual assessment of a large sample of breaches and attacks that take place all over the world and analyzes the most common problems and key areas that lead to major attacks.
 In this article, we discuss three specific security incident patterns from Verizon’s report and how architecture analysis assessments can help organizations detect and prevent these issues earlier in the software development life cycle (SDLC).

-Another risk is that unintended changes or misconfiguration by the privileged users on the database could provide easy sensitive data access to a malicious end user.
+Another risk is that unintended changes or misconfiguration by privileged users of a database could provide sensitive-data access to a malicious end user.
 The Verizon breach report points out that a majority of insider breaches are carried out by end users, rather than developers or system administrators.
-Reasons for a deliberate internal attack range from personal financial gain to a frustrated employee who vents his/her dissatisfaction by divulging sensitive internal information.
+Reasons for a deliberate internal attack range from personal financial gain to frustrated employees venting their dissatisfaction by divulging sensitive internal information.

-Beyond these standard attack patterns, more advanced architecture analysis reviews can also evaluate system-specific attacks and perform dependency analysis to discover vulnerabilities related to the frameworks and components that the application relies on.
-Keeping an inventory of these and deploying a process that ensures they are kept up-to-date and regularly patched for security issues goes a long way to counter the opportunistic web attacks that account for three-quarters of all web app compromises analyzed in Verizon’s report.
+Beyond these standard attack patterns, more advanced architecture analysis reviews can evaluate system-specific attacks and perform dependency analysis to discover vulnerabilities related to the frameworks and components that the application relies on.
+Keeping an inventory of these and deploying a process that ensures they are kept up to date and regularly patched for security issues goes a long way to counter the opportunistic web attacks that account for three-quarters of all web app compromises analyzed in Verizon’s report.

 Statistics show that while 50% of security issues are code-related defects, the remaining 50% are design-level problems, which can’t be found effectively by code reviews or penetration testing alone.
 Architecture analysis can help you detect flaws early in the SDLC by analyzing underlying design principles, architecture, security controls, and processes used to implement the application.